-In the June 30, 2012, actuarial valuation, the projected unit credit actuarial cost method was used.
-The actuarial assumptions included a 7.75% investment rate of return (net of administrative expenses), which is a blended rate of the expected long-term investment returns on plan assets and on the employer's own investments calculated based on the funded level of the plan assets at the valuation date, and an annual healthcare cost trend rate of 12% initially, reduced by decrements to an ultimate rate of 5% after three years.
+In the actuarial valuation for the plan year ending June 30, 2014, the projected unit credit actuarial cost method was used.
+The actuarial assumptions included a 7.75% investment rate of return (net of administrative expenses), which is a blended rate of the expected long-term investment returns on plan assets and on the employer's own investments calculated based on the funded level of the plan assets at the valuation date, and an annual healthcare cost trend rate of 7.8% initially, reduced by decrements to an ultimate rate of 5% after three years.
 The actuarial value of assets was determined using a standard balanced portfolio expectation for retirement plan asset returns.
 The unfunded actuarial accrued liability (UAAL) is being amortized as a level dollar charge on an open basis.
-The remaining amortization period as of July 1, 2013, was 22 years.
+The remaining amortization period as of July 1, 2013, was 24 years.

 In addition to providing the pension benefits described above, the School System provides postemployment health care and life insurance benefits (OPEB) for retired employees, their spouses and dependents, and surviving spouses and dependents.
 On April 15, 2008, the Board created the Board of Education of Washington County (the Trust) in order to arrange for the establishment of a reserve to pay health and welfare benefits for future retirees.
 The Trust is affiliated with the Maryland Association of Boards of Education Pooled OPEB Investment Trust, an agent multiple-employer public employee retirement system established by the Maryland Association of Boards of Education (MABE).
-The Board reserves the right to establish and amend the provisions of the Trust with respect to participants, any benefit provided thereunder, or its participation therein, in whole or in part at any time, by resolution of its governing body and upon advance written notice to the Trustees.
+The Board reserves the right to establish and amend the provisions of the Trust with respect to participants, any benefit provided thereunder, or its participation therein, in whole or in part at any time, by resolution of its governing body and upon advance written notice to the Trust issues an annual financial report for the Trust.
+That report may be obtained by writing to Maryland Association of Education, 621 Ridgely Avenue, Suite 300, Annapolis, Maryland 21401, or by calling 1-800-841-8197.

 A member may retire after 25 years of service from the Retirement System, and as early as age 55 and 15 years of service from the Pension System.
 Retirees can continue the same medical coverage they had (including family coverage) as active employees.
 Retirees receive a subsidy for their postretirement medical insurance based on points (Age + Service).
 A minimum of 66 points (with 5 years of service) is required to receive a subsidy.
 The maximum subsidy of 85% is reached at 85 points (note that this is a blended subsidy percentage based on the subsidy for each plan and the current enrollment distribution).
 Retirees with less than 66 points are allowed access, but must pay 100% of the published rates.